 For those worrying about privacy, modern browsers allow you to surf in a mode called private or incognito.
 Simply open a window in private mode, browse as you please, and close it when you’re done.
-As soon as the window shuts, all the browsing history and stored cookies from that session automatically disappear.
+As soon as the window shuts, all the browsing history and stored cookies from that session will automatically disappear.
 So, if you want to secretly shop for presents on a family computer, incognito mode is a good way to do it without leaving a trace.

-However, this mode doesn't erase everything you do.
-If you log on to a site like Facebook and Amazon in incognito mode, those pages will recognize you and record your browsing activity.
+However, this mode won’t erase everything you do.
+If you log on to a site like Facebook or Amazon in incognito mode, those pages will recognize you and record your browsing activity.
 In other words, your browser won’t remember what you’ve been up to, but any sites you log into will.
 This means you might see evidence of your private browsing in ads that appear later.
 And if you download files, private mode won’t wipe them either, though it will clear out your download history.

 How to erase your history in any browser

-If you’re using Apple Safari on macOS, you can blitz your browsing history by opening the Safari menu and then clicking Clear History.
+If you’re using Apple Safari on macOS, you can blitz your browsing history by opening the Safari menu and clicking Clear History.
 Choose the time period you want to erase from the drop-down menu, then click Clear History to confirm the action.
 When you clear your history in Safari, you won’t get the option to delete different types of data, so it will wipe your cookies and cached files along with your history.

 Windows 11 users who are using Microsoft Edge browser a whirl can also clear their browsing history.
 Click the three dots to the right of the address bar, then pick Settings from the menu that appears.
 In the Privacy, search and services tab, find Clear browsing data and click Choose what to clear.
 Next, make your choices from the list, which includes browsing history and cached data, then click Clear now.